How Much Does it Cost to Paint My Home Interior & Exterior?

 DIY?
 Plan to have this much paint

-Feeling creative or living on a budget?
+Are you feeling creative or living on a budget?
 Trim the price of your project by doing some work yourself.
-Here’s what you need to know.
+Here's what you need to know.

 Not sure what color scheme to use?
 Try a paint visualizer.